-We were engaged by the Supervisory Board as auditor of Givaudan Finance Europe B.V. on May 29, 2020, as of the audit for the period ended December 31, 2020 and have operated as statutory auditor ever since that financial year.
+We were engaged by the Supervisory Board as auditor of Givaudan Finance Europe B.V. on May 29, 2020, as of the audit for the year ended on December 31, 2020 and have operated as statutory auditor ever since that financial year.